pyokagan/CS2103AUG2016-T11-C4-main/docs/DeveloperGuide.md

 These classes inherit from a common `Task` abstract base class, which contains their common fields.

-The task classes are all guranteed to be immutable POJOs.
+The task classes are all guranteed to be immutable POJOs (Plain Old Java Objects).

 #### The `TaskBook` class and `ReadOnlyTaskBook` interface